The piano well dissected

 Spotlights 31.05.2023

 From the last century to the present day, pianistic experimentation of all kinds has gone hand in hand.
-Always with the same aim in mind: to change our perception of this key instrument and shake up the way we hear it.
+All with the same aim: to change our perception of this key instrument and shake up the way we hear it.
 From Henry Cowell to Claudine Simon and Eve Egoyan, here's a look back at the experiments that have turned our famous 88-key keyboard upside down, and led audiences to renew their attention.

 In 1802, in Prague, Czech composer Václav Jan Tomášek recounts hearing composer and pianist Jan Ladislav Dussek in concert and being surprised by the way he arranged his piano on stage.
 Legend has it that Dussek was endowed with a beautiful profile and wanted to share it with his audience, so he took to placing the piano at an angle for his ladies to admire.
 For a simple question of aesthetics, piano scenography was changed forever.
 Another story: in 1832, a Hungarian by the unpronounceable name of Liszt, a teenage piano virtuoso, dared to give a concert entirely on his own: no opening act, no other instrumentalists and no dances or anything else to entertain between pieces.
 The recital was born.
 A few years earlier, a pianist in her early twenties began playing Beethoven's extremely difficult works without the score.
 Clara Schumann - for it was she -, in her desire to distinguish herself from these gentlemen, attempted the unthinkable: to play by heart pieces of such virtuosity that only a man was supposed to compete with them.
 Since then, playing with eyes to the sky has become the norm.

 As we can see from these three examples, it was in the 19th century that a certain relationship with the public was changed - and changed forever.
-The piano, that instrument we call king (but which, in fact, is merely bourgeois), is the instrument which, in the history of music, has given rise to the most musical creations and technical innovations.
-You only have to look at the piano sheet music section of a music store, or lose yourself in IMSLP (International Music Score Library Project), to appreciate the (dis)measure of this repertoire, which reached its apogee in the 19th century.
+The piano, the instrument we call king (but which, in fact, is simply bourgeois), is the instrument which, in the history of music, has given rise to the most musical creations and technical innovations.
+You only have to look at the piano sheet music aisle in a music store, or lose yourself in IMSLP (International Music Score Library Project), to appreciate the (dis)measure of this repertoire, which reached its apogee in the 19th century.

 A violent precursor